Stranger133/StarMovies/README.md

 To view the website, open this [Link](https://stranger133.github.io/StarMovies/) in your web browser.

+**Note:**
-**Note:** If you want to use the search functionality, the only available movie is "spideman".
+    If you want to use the search functionality, the only available movie is "spideman".
+    Write any correct email to login.

 ## Credits